Common Database Mistakes and How to Avoid Them

 The Mistake:

-Storing redundant or poorly structured data can lead to inconsistencies, wasted storage, and difficulty in maintaining your database.
-This often happens when developers skip normalization to save time or don’t fully understand its importance.
+Storing redundant or poorly structured data can lead to inconsistencies, wasted storage, and difficulty maintaining the database.
+This often happens when developers skip normalization to save time or prioritize speed over structure.

 How to Avoid It:

-- Follow Normalization Principles: Aim for at least the third normal form (3NF) to eliminate redundancy and ensure data integrity.
+- Follow Normalization Rules: Aim for at least the third normal form (3NF) to eliminate redundancy and ensure data integrity.

-- Balance Normalization and Performance: While normalization is essential, over-normalizing can lead to complex queries.
+- Balance Normalization and Performance: While normalization is important, over-normalizing can lead to complex queries.
 Strike a balance based on your application’s needs.

 The Mistake: